-And the peace of God, which surpasses every thought, will guard your hearts and minds in Christ Jesus.
+And the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus.

 Philippians 4:7

-Peace that surpasses every thought.
+This peace surpasses every thought.

-Peace that guards my heart.
+It guards my heart.

-Peace that guards my mind.
+It guards my mind.

-Let’s back it up a few verses…
+Let’s back up a few verses to gain further understanding.

-• DO NOT BE ANXIOUS ABOUT ANYTHING.
-It literally means…”be anxious about absolutely no one…no thing…not one thing“.
-I think we tend to see this as a suggestion to not worry, but it’s spoken here as a command.
-God’s Word says, do not be anxious about one single thing…and even about one single person.
-I have teens…I understand this last part. 🙂 Trade anxiety over _____________ (insert teenager’s name…) for thankful prayer.
-Prayer is WAY more effective than anxiety (I have true stories to back that up!!!)
+- Do not be anxious about anything.
+It literally means be anxious about absolutely no one… no thing… not one single thing.
+I think we often see this as a suggestion not to worry, but it’s stated here as a command.
+God’s Word says, do not be anxious about one single thing, or even about one single person.
+I have four kids, and I completely understand this last part.
+Trade anxiety over _____________for thankful prayer.
+Prayer is always more effective than anxiety.

 “The result of believing prayer is that the peace of God will stand like a sentinel on guard upon our hearts.” ~William Barclay